emilianvrd/Maneuvers/Fantasy maneuvers/Backgrounds.md

 ## Gladiator
 The bloody games of the arena taught you the art of combat.
 Before you attained true fame, you departed—or escaped—the arena to explore the world.
 Your skill at drawing both blood and a crowd’s attention pay off in a new adventuring life.

 Choose two ability boosts.
-One must be to Strength or Charisma, and one is a free ability boost.
+One must be to Might or Charisma, and one is a free ability boost.

 You're proficient in the Athletics skill, the Gladiatorial lore skill, and four Skills of your choice.
 You gain the Impressive Display Talent and two other Talents of your choice.

 ## Guard
 You served in the guard, out of either patriotism or the need for coin.
 Either way, you know how to get a difficult suspect to talk.
 However you left the guard, you might think of adventuring as a way to use your skills on a wider stage.

 Choose two ability boosts.
-One must be to Strength or Charisma, and one is a free ability boost.
+One must be to Might or Charisma, and one is a free ability boost.

 You're proficient in the Intimidation skill, the Legal lore skill, and four Skills of your choice or Warfare lore skill, and four Skills of your choice.
 You gain the Group Coercion Talent and two other Talents of your choice.

 ## Herbalist
 As a formally proficient apothecary or a rural practitioner of folk medicine, you learned the healing properties of various herbs.
 You’re adept at collecting the right natural cures in all sorts of environments and preparing them properly.

 Choose two ability boosts.
-One must be to Constitution or Wisdom, and one is a free ability boost.
+One must be to Might or Wisdom, and one is a free ability boost.

 You're proficient in the Nature skill, the Herbalism lore skill, and four Skills of your choice.
 You gain the Natural Medicine Talent and two other Talents of your choice.

 ## Hermit
 In an isolated place—like a cave, remote oasis, or secluded mansion—you lived a life of solitude.
 Adventuring might represent your first foray out among other people in some time.
 This might be a welcome reprieve from solitude or an unwanted change, but in either case, you’re likely still rough around the edges.

 Choose two ability boosts.
-One must be to Constitution or Intelligence, and one is a free ability boost.
+One must be to Might or Intelligence, and one is a free ability boost.

 You're proficient in Nature, as well as a lore skill, and four Skills of your choice related to the terrain you lived in as a hermit (such as Cave Lore or Desert Lore).
 You gain the Druidcraft Talent and two other Talents of your choice.